joeypasterski/ML-Correlation-of-SEM-and-ToF-SIMS-data-for-Organic-Biomarker-Analysis/README.md

 ### Importing the data

-- Here I create a "full" dataset of all of the integrated peaks-
+- The data is in the form of a "full" dataset of all of peak integration and peak height data.
   - Data is located in the tof_sims_data folder
   - This dataset is in long form
+-  In the ML_tof_sims_supervised code
   -  First each dataset is imported, then columns are selected, the min_lab column column is then appended, and all columns are then combine into two final documents (peak area and peak height datasets)